 Should we choose an MA abroad or decide to stay “home”?

 First of all, choosing to study abroad implies a cold thinking perspective for balancing the advantages and the drawbacks of this experience.
 At first, it may seem that you have a hard puzzle to figure out.
 But as soon as you clearly state the “pros and cons”, everything will easily come together.

 For a start, it gives you the chance to leave your ‘nest’ and discover the world.
 Whatever country you decide to visit, you have the chance to meet new people and visit places that otherwise would not be on your ‘favourite destinations’ list.

-Moreover, it is statistically demonstrated that students having chosen a MA program abroad have access to more job opportunities after graduating, especially when returning in their home country.
-However, the ones willing to remain and start a new life in the foreign country have as much possibilities as the native ones, as the European policy now encourages multiculturalism and equality for all Europeans, regardless of the country they live in.
+Moreover, it is statistically demonstrated that students having chosen an MA programme abroad have access to more job opportunities after graduating, especially when returning to their home country.
+However, the ones willing to remain and start a new life in the foreign country have as many possibilities as the native ones, as the European policy now encourages multiculturalism and equality for all Europeans, regardless of the country they live in.

 No matter how you put it, the word ‘abroad’ is a close synonym of the word ‘expenses’.
-This is probably the main disadvantage for choosing a MA program abroad, as not everyone affords the costs that it implies.
+This is probably the main disadvantage for choosing an MA programme abroad, as not everyone affords the costs that it implies.

 Even if these include accommodation, food, internet and utilities for a student, one has to take into account the tuition and inscriptions fees also, which varies from university to university and also from country to country.

-All in all, choosing a MA program abroad implies both advantages and drawbacks, but it all depends on your motivation and desire for experiencing this great adventure.
-After all, a wise man once said “The whole life lies in the verb – seeing.”
+All in all, choosing an MA programme abroad implies both advantages and drawbacks, but it all depends on your motivation and desire for experiencing this great adventure.
+After all, a wise man once said: “The whole life lies in the verb – seeing.”